Shreya-Kumbar/Expense-Tracker/README.md

 <br><br>
 -You can call any functions as you want (all of them are NOT used in the code right now).
 <br><br>
--Once you run the code, the expenses.csv file is created and if you wish, you can create a backup file or a copy for exporting it, by calling the export functions provided in the code.
+-Once you run the code, the expenses.csv file is created and if you wish, you can create a backup file or a copy for exporting it and give it a name (here july.csv), by calling the export functions provided in the code.